Kris-Adhikari/Kris-Adhikari/README.md

 ## Hi there, I'm Kris 👋
 ## About Me:
 I am a Computer Science student at the University of Calgary, passionate about creating real-world applications that solve meaningful problems.
-I am currently a swe intern @ quack
+Feel free to reach out at Kris.Adhikari8@gmail.com

 ## **Skills**